frustratedcat/DeDRM_tools/DeDRM_plugin_ReadMe.md

 This plugin will remove the DRM from:

 - Kindle ebooks (files from Kindle for Mac/PC and eInk Kindles).
 - Adobe Digital Editions ePubs (including Kobo and Google ePubs downloaded to ADE)
 - Adobe Digital Editions PDFs

-For limitations and work-arounds, see the FAQ at https://github.com/noDRM/DeDRM_tools/blob/master/FAQs.md (or the FAQ in Apprentice Harper's original repository at https://github.com/apprenticeharper/DeDRM_tools/blob/master/FAQs.md)
+For limitations and work-arounds, see the [FAQ](https://github.com/noDRM/DeDRM_tools/blob/master/FAQs.md) (or the FAQ in [Apprentice Harper's original repository](https://github.com/apprenticeharper/DeDRM_tools/blob/master/FAQs.md))

 Installation
 ------------